cran/suddengains/README.md

                     sg_measure_name = "bdi",
                     identify = "sg")
 #> First, second, and third sudden gains criteria were applied.
-#> The critical value for the thrid criterion was adjusted for missingness.
+#> The critical value for the third criterion was adjusted for missingness.
+#> Note: The vector specified in 'extract_var_list' must have the same number of repeated time points as the measure used to identify sudden gains.
 ```

 ### 3\.
 Helper functions to visualise and report sudden gains